Russell Dauterman

 Russell Dauterman is an American comic book illustrator known for work on Supurbia for Boom!
 Studios and Nightwing for DC Comics.
 Before breaking into comics Dauterman served as a costume illustrator in the movie industry, working on such films as Captain America: The First Avenger.

 In July 2014, Marvel Comics announced that Dauterman would be the artist on Thor series with writer Jason Aaron, which would debut that October, and feature a female Thor.

+Personal life

+In June 2014, Russell Dauterman married a male engineer whose name has not been revealed.
+He is gay.

+Career

+After graduating from Boston College, Dauterman went on to get a master's degree in costume design from the University of California, Los Angeles.
+Before making his way to comics, he found himself working in the film industry as an illustrator for costume designers for films like The Girl with the Dragon Tattoo and Captain America: The First Avenger.